Hyrule Warriors: Plot

 To restore Hyrule to normal, Link, Impa, and Lana each lead their own campaign to drive out Cia's armies and close the Gates of Souls in each era.
 Along the way, they are aided by each time period's native heroes, including Darunia and Princess Ruto from Ocarina of Time, Agitha and Midna from Twilight Princess, and Fi from Skyward Sword.
 During this time, Sheik reveals herself to be Zelda in disguise, and Lana explains that she and Cia were once the same person, with Lana embodying the light Ganondorf purged from Cia's heart.
 Meanwhile, three of Ganondorf's spirit fragments are released, allowing his body to be resurrected.
 No longer needing Cia, he attempts to take the Triforce, but Cia sends Link and Zelda's pieces back to their owners and uses her own piece to lock Ganondorf away.

 After retrieving the Master Sword, whose power is strengthened by his bonds of friendship, Link prepares to confront Cia, who is weakened after being abandoned by Wizzro and Volga and using her own life force to strengthen her troops.
-He defeats her and she fades away, with Lana inheriting her piece of the Triforce.
-Using the completed Triforce's power, the time-displaced heroes are sent back to their own periods and Hyrule is restored to normal, with Lana once again closing the Gate of Souls.
+He defeats her, and she fades away, with Lana inheriting her piece of the Triforce.
+Using the completed Triforce's power, the time-displaced heroes are sent back to their own periods, and Hyrule is restored to normal, with Lana once again closing the Gate of Souls.

 However, due to the Master Sword's removal, the last of Ganondorf's spirit fragments is released, and Ganondorf is fully resurrected.
-Summoning Ghirahim from Skyward Sword and Zant from Twilight Princess to aid him, Ganondorf takes all three Triforce pieces from their bearers and uses it to strengthen his army and take over Hyrule Castle.
-Lana summons the heroes from Hyrule's history, and the combined group of heroes defeat Ghirahim and Zant before venturing towards Ganon's Tower.
+Summoning Ghirahim from Skyward Sword and Zant from Twilight Princess to aid him, Ganondorf takes all three Triforce pieces from their bearers and uses them to strengthen his army and take over Hyrule Castle.
+Lana summons the heroes from Hyrule's history, and the combined group of heroes defeats Ghirahim and Zant before venturing towards Ganon's Tower.
 Overpowered by Link, Ganondorf uses the Triforce to transform himself into the dark beast Ganon.
 Link defeats Ganon with the help of Zelda's light arrows, and the heroes use the Triforce to seal him away once more.
 The heroes of the past are returned, Lana resumes watching over the Triforce in Cia's place, and Link and Zelda return the Master Sword to its pedestal to prevent Ganondorf's escape.